thomfab/docker-mega-cmd-server/README.md

 Define one or more volumes for the folders to be synchronized on the host.

 For example: `--volume=/path/to/host/folder:/sync` and then the `/sync` folder can be used in the `mega-sync` command to create a synchronisation task.

+You can also define a volume to persist mega-cmd data: `--volume=/path/to/host/folder:/home/user/.megaCmd`

 ## usage